sfchronicle/utils/README.md

 `nav.js` and `footer.js` both export the HTML needed for each markets' nav and footer settings.
 The styles controlling the actual look of these features exists at the project level.

+`nav2.js` overhauls our existing nav and includes styles that are bundled in this repo, giving us an extra level of control.

 `topper.js` implements a cool standardized set of topper options.
 Great for templates!
 If story_settings is configured with the right columns, this should be standard across projects.

 `blueconic.js` handles the mapping of domains to the arbitrary string that the blueconic script lives on.
 Why is there an arbitrary string instead of a standard one?
 Maybe blueconic.houstonchronicle.com, for example?
 No one knows.